 - Bring a big pot of water to a boil to cook the noodles.
 Meanwhile, gather all the ingredients (I show you 2 servings here).
 Then, heat the soup broth on medium heat until it’s piping hot; if you refrigerated your soup broth, remove the pot from the refrigerator and reheat.

 - While you reheat the broth, prepare the ramen ingredients.
-First, cut the green parts off from the green onions.
+First, cut the green parts off from 2 green onions/scallions.
 Cut the green leafy parts in half lengthwise.

-- Cut the reserved white parts of the Tokyo negi in half widthwise.
+- Cut the reserved white parts of 2 Tokyo negi (naga negi; long green onion) in half widthwise.
 Then cut them in half lengthwise.

 - Now, thinly slice the white parts of the Tokyo negi crosswise.

 - Take out the chashu from the freezer or refrigerator.
 It should be cold and firm with the fat solidified when you slice it.
 Otherwise, the chashu will fall apart completely.